JaspreetKhela/JaspreetKhela/README.md

     - **Marketing and Communication**:
         - Digital Marketing Specialist
         - Technical Writer
-- IT Support Specialist
-- Cybersecurity [Specializing in Penetration Testing]
+- Cybersecurity [Specializing in Penetration Testing/Ethical Hacking]

 <a name="long-term-interests"></a>
 ### 🌍 Long-Term Business and Technology Professional Interests